Same-sex marriage in North Dakota

-Same-sex marriage in North Dakota became legal following the U.S. Supreme Court's ruling in Obergefell v.
+Same-sex marriage has been legal in North Dakota since the U.S. Supreme Court's ruling in Obergefell v.
 Hodges on June 26, 2015, which invalidated state bans on same-sex marriage throughout the United States.
+Prior to this, two lawsuits seeking to declare the ban unconstitutional, Ramsay v.
+Dalrymple and Jorgensen v.
+Montplaisir, had been filed in federal district court in June 2014; however, proceedings in both cases were stayed in January 2015 pending the outcome of Obergefell.
+Following the Supreme Court ruling, District Court Judge Ralph R. Erickson declared the ban unconstitutional.

-Until then, North Dakota had restricted marriage to the union of one man and one woman both by statute and in its State Constitution.
+Previously, North Dakota had restricted marriage to the "union of one man and one woman" both by statute and in its State Constitution.
+Polling suggests that a majority of North Dakota residents support the legal recognition of same-sex marriage, with a 2021 Public Religion Research Institute poll showing that 69% of residents supported same-sex marriage.
+Despite this, a number of Republican politicians have continued to introduce motions urging the overturning of Obergefell.

 Legal history

-Restrictions on same-sex unions
+Restrictions

-North Dakota voters adopted a constitutional amendment in November 2004 that defined marriage as the union of a man and a woman and prohibited the recognition of same-sex relationships as well as civil unions and domestic partnerships.
+North Dakota voters adopted a constitutional amendment in November 2004 that defined marriage as the "union of a man and a woman" and prohibited the recognition of same-sex relationships as well as civil unions and domestic partnerships.
 State statutes also banned same-sex marriage.

 Following the U.S. Supreme Court's ruling in Obergefell v.
-Hodges on June 26, 2015, a judiciary committee of the North Dakota Legislature began examining the possibility of removing the now-invalid statutory and constitutional restrictions on same-sex unions in the state.
+Hodges on June 26, 2015, a judiciary committee of the North Dakota Legislature began examining the possibility of removing the now-invalid statutory and constitutional restrictions on same-sex unions.
 The committee said it would not make any recommendations until at least January 2017.
 On January 10, 2017, the North Dakota Senate rejected Senate Bill 2043, which would have replaced references to "husband and wife" in state statutes with gender-neutral references to "two people".
-The bill was rejected by 31 votes to 15, and came after the committee had canvassed the issue though been unable to come to a formal recommendation.
+The bill was rejected by 15 votes to 31, and came after the committee had canvassed the issue though had been unable to come to a formal recommendation.
 Kelly Armstrong, the chair of the North Dakota Republican Party, voted in favor, but said that the measure was "only symbolic" since same-sex marriage is legal in North Dakota, "I think it's a pretty drastic over-estimation that we would end up in litigation if we don't pass this bill."